ameriyana/mac-changer/README.md

-# mac-changer build with pyton
+# mac-changer build with python

 This tools can spoofing your MAC Address to increase privacy and anonymity.
 This tools use by educational purpose only, I don’t responsible any damaged or criminal activity.